helmfile/helmfile/docs/proposals/towards-1.0.md

 ### The long deprecated `charts.yaml` has been finally removed

 Helmfile used to load `helmfile.yaml` or `charts.yaml` when you omitted the `-f` flag. `charts.yaml` has been deprecated for a long time but never been removed.
 We take v1 as a chance to finally remove it.

+### List experimental features

+We have some experimental features that are not stable yet.
+We should list them in a list and mark them as experimental.

+In Helmfile v1.x, all features should be backward-compatible within v1.x as we follow semver.
+We can't fix features in a backward incompatible way by default.
+To do so, we need a list of experimental features and say "anything in the experimentals can be modified backward-incompatible ways", and include features that are consireded experimental into the list beforehand.

+Why now?

+In Helmfile v0.x, all features considered experimental as we follow semver.
+However, we "ended up" preserving backward-compatibility within v0 and between v0 and v1 "by chance".
+This doesn't mean anything introduced in v0 is stable.
+For example, we might have some features implemented in a very later stage of v0 that are not stable yet.
+We should mark them as experimental, or we can't fix them in a backward-incompatible way in v1.x.
+That's why we need to list experimental features now.

 ## After 1.0